LaserHydra/Backpacks/README.md

 If you want to allow backpacks of specific players or groups to retain different items across wipes than the default (`Clear on wipe` > `Default ruleset`), then you may do so via permissions.
 Each ruleset defined in the `Clear on wipe` > `Rulesets by permission` config option will cause the plugin to generate a permission of the format `backpacks.keeponwipe.<name>`.
 Granting that permission assigns that ruleset to the corresponding players or groups.

 The following permissions come with the plugin's **default configuration**.
+Additional keep-on-wipe rulesets can be defined in the config, which will generate additional permissions..

 - `backpacks.keeponwipe.all` -- Allows all items to be kept across wipes.